 I am pretty sure we parents have all heard of the term “helicopter mom or dad”.
-Helicopter parents tend to hover over their children making sure they are safe and that there are few obstacles to their success as they grow into young adults.
+Helicopter parents tend to hover over their children, ensuring they are safe and that there are few obstacles to their success as they grow into young adults.

 What is a LawnMower Parent

-It has been said that helicopter parents may hinder a child’s ability to think, grow, and test life independently.
+It has been said that helicopter parents may hinder a child’s ability to independently think, grow, and test life.

 Now there is a new parenting term that describes how some of us raise our Gen Z and Gen Alpha kids.
 This is referred to as Lawn Mower Parenting.
 LawnMower Parents are described as those who mow a path ahead of their children so that their kids won’t experience any roadblocks, hardships, or mishaps along their journey into adulthood.